 Concrete, Brick, and Asphalt Heavy-debris Pricing

-Heavy-debris jobs run on weight tickets from the scale house, not by the yard; the cleanest loads — with no mixed wood, drywall, or trash — earn the lowest per-ton rate.
-I size your dumpster and dispatch the container after talking with the site super to verify the total tonnage for the job.
+Heavy-debris jobs run on a weight ticket from the scale house, not by the yard; the cleanest loads—meaning no mixed wood, drywall, or trash—earn the lowest per-ton rate.
+I size the container and handle the dispatch after talking to the site super, and the rest is billed by the tonnage.

 Tonnage Limits and Weight Overage Policy

-Every construction roll-off includes a specific tonnage allowance: any weight exceeding this limit is billed at our per-ton overage rate against the scale-house ticket.
-This cap is set by size and listed on your upfront quote—so there are no surprises when the truck weighs in; for a heavy roofing tear-off jobsite containers are priced differently so that shingle weight does not consume your mixed-debris allowance.
-Call (979) 325-4150.
+Every construction roll-off includes a set tonnage allowance: additional weight is billed at our published per-ton overage rate against the scale-house ticket at disposal.
+The cap is clear on your upfront quote—so there are no surprises when the truck weighs in; our standard container is not meant for heavy shingles.
+You should select roofing tear-off jobsite containers to ensure shingle weight does not consume your allowance.

 20-yard